tomatophp/filament-plugins/README.md

 ## Stop Auto Discover Module Resources

-you can stop auto load module resources by use this code in your PanelProvider
+you can stop auto-load module resources by using this code in your PanelProvider

 ```php
 ->plugin(\TomatoPHP\FilamentPlugins\FilamentPluginsPlugin::make()->autoDiscoverModules(false))